EdsonAlcala/vite-foundry/README.md

 yarn deploy
 ```

-5. On a new terminal, start the NextJS app by running:
+5. On a new terminal, start the Vite app by running:

 ```bash
 yarn dev